neuro4ml/neuro4ml.github.io/Week_2/1-Synapses1.md

 When an [action potential](#action-potential) reaches the axon terminal, the influx of ions depolarizes the membrane and causes voltage-gate channels to [open](#spike), allowing calcium to flow into the cell.
 This causes the synaptic vesicles to fuse with the cell membrane and release their neurotransmitters into the cleft.

 (exitatory-inhibitory)=
 The neurotransmitters then diffuse across the cleft and bind to the post-synaptic receptors, triggering different effects.
-As shown in [Figure 3](#binding), binding causes an ion channel to open and positive ions to flow into the post-synaptic neuron, raising its membrane potential.
+As shown in [](#binding), binding causes an ion channel to open and positive ions to flow into the post-synaptic neuron, raising its membrane potential.

 This is known as an **excitatory synapse**, as a pre-synaptic action potential will make the post-synaptic neuron more likely to fire a spike.
 Conversely, **inhibitory synapses** reduce the post-synaptic neuron's membrane potential, making spiking of action potentials less likely.